TonicAI/tonic_validate/README.md

 *  [Documentation](https://docs.tonic.ai/validate/)

 ## Check Out Our UI to Visualize Your Results
 In addition to the SDK, we also have a **free to use UI**.
-Using the UI isn't required to use the SDK, but it does allow you to easily visualize your results.
+While **using the UI isn't required to use the SDK**, it does allow you to easily visualize your results.
 To sign up, click [here](https://validate.tonic.ai/).
 <picture>
   <img src="./readme_images/TonicValidate-Graph.png" width="800">
 </picture>